hasura/graphql-engine/manual/cluster/multiple-clusters.rst

 .. code-block:: bash

-  $ hasura cluster create --type free
+  $ hasura cluster create --infra free

 As an example, let us create two clusters, one for staging and one for